Churabros/Twitter-Sentiment-Analysis/README.md

 # Moringa phase 4 project
 # Twitter Sentiment Analysis
+## Summary

+In this project, we analyzed customer feedback on products using tweets sourced from a social media dataset.
+The dataset contains over 9,000 tweets about products such as iPhones and Google products, with labeled sentiments (positive, negative, or neutral).
+The goal was to build a sentiment classifier to understand public opinion better.
+Since sentiment analysis of unstructured text is essential for businesses to maintain brand reputation, Twitter provided an excellent source of rich, user-generated content for this task.

+For data preparation, we first cleaned the tweet text by removing mentions, URLs, hashtags, emojis, special characters, and extra whitespaces.
+We also tokenized the text, removed stopwords using NLTK, and applied lemmatization to standardize word forms.
+This cleaned text was then stored in a `cleaned_text` column, which was used for feature extraction.
+We used `TfidfVectorizer` to transform the text into numerical vectors, selecting the top 5,000 features while removing common English stopwords.

+In the modeling phase, we employed multiple classifiers, including Logistic Regression, Random Forest, and Neural Networks, fine-tuning them through hyperparameter optimization. `RandomizedSearchCV` was used to identify the best hyperparameters for each model.
+For evaluation, we split the dataset into training and testing sets, using metrics like accuracy, precision, recall, and F1-score to assess performance.

+The best-performing models achieved accuracies between 64% and 68%, showing the effectiveness of machine learning in sentiment classification for real-world business applications.

 ## Business Understanding
 In todays digital landscape,understanding customer feedback is a crucial step in maintaining brand reputation and enhancing customers reputation social media platforms like twitter provide an abundance of feedback where user express their opinions